-When you think of healthcare supplies, which comes to mind first: A stethoscope to hear a heartbeat?
+When you picture the term healthcare supplies, which comes to mind first: A stethoscope to hear a heartbeat?
 A syringe to give a needed shot?
-Perhaps even the "Ahhhhhh, open wide" tongue depressor…
+Perhaps even the "Ahhhhhh, open wide!" tongue depressor…

 But what about medical adhesive tape?
 While it might not be your first thought, medical tape is a versatile tool vital to medical care.

-To help you better understand your wound care options, we will talk about the types of medical adhesive tape and factors to keep in mind throughout the process.
+To help you better understand your wound care options, let’s talk about the types of medical adhesive tape and factors for you to remember throughout the process.

 What is Medical Adhesive Tape?